helenzhou6/encoder/README.md

 ## Design choices
 - There are different ways of writing the projections etc - see https://github.com/besarthoxhaj/attention/tree/main - but for readability opted for the simple one
-- You can use sinusiodal (cosine) positional embeddings that adds a fixed param VS leaned positional embeddings (see inside the class).
+- You can use sinusiodal (cosine) positional embeddings that adds a fixed param VS learned positional embeddings (see inside the class).
 The latter was chosen since good for fixed length vision tasks